Local IPv6 Address Generator

 What are the predictions for IPv6 over the next decade or beyond?

-However, the IPv4 will always remain to work, which is undoubtedly the beauty of Internet Protocols.
+However, IPv4 will always continue to work, which is undoubtedly the beauty of Internet Protocols.